write_init() generates a src/init.c file. It automates a number of tasks,

 A character string with no spaces in the name.
 Used to override the name that is generated for the R routine object.
 The default uses the name of the exported C function as the name for the R routine.

-Export a C function to the R side as an ExternalRoutine
+Export a C function to the R side as an ExternalRoutine, suitable for use

 // [[ export_external(n, name = NA_character_) ]] // [[ export_external2(n, name = NA_character_) ]]